durp/lingo/dep/README.md

 ## Hairy Bits ##

 The hairy bits of this is the oracle.
-Specifically, the question: given a training sentence, how do we generate correct examples such as the table above?
+Specifically, answering the question: Given a training sentence, how do we generate correct examples, such as the table above?

 TODO: finish writing this section